RobSis/mpcmaid/README.md

 # Installation

-Download the unique .jar directly from [Github](https://github.com/cyriux/mpcmaid/blob/master/MpcMaid/mpcmaid_beta.jar)
+Download the unique .jar directly from [Github](https://github.com/RobSis/mpcmaid/blob/master/MpcMaid/mpcmaid_beta.jar)

+You can also download [EXE-wrapped jar](https://github.com/RobSis/mpcmaid/blob/master/MpcMaid/mpcmaid_beta.exe).
+Note that you still need to have Java installed.

 Double-click on it, MPC Maid must show.